The Homecare Deficit 2025: Why the Sector Is at Breaking Point and How Unique Homecare Is Fighting Back!

 We see the consequences every day in Lancashire.
-Families struggle to secure support for their loved ones, care workers are expected to do more for less, and those needing care are stuck in a hospital or left without the help they deserve.
+Families struggle to secure support for loved ones.
+Care workers are expected to do more for less.
+People who need care are stuck in hospital or left without help they deserve.
 When commissioning is built on the lowest possible cost instead of real outcomes, everyone loses.

 The reality providers are forced to operate in